GipsyPotter/PDFtoPNG/README.md

 # PDF to PNG converter
 This python program help you easily convert pdf file to png image

+#This project is being rewriten for ease of use
 ## Installation

 ### Requirements